-DATA LOGGING:
+DATA LOGGING

 The equipment will always record data for all four channels UNLESS the equipment is in ENGINEERING mode.
-This is indicated by the green R in the bottom left had side of the ISOTECH homepage (Figure 7)
+This is indicated by the green R in the bottom left had side of the ISOTECH homepage (figure 3).

-The data can either be extracted via the USB socket on the front panel or to a PC by means of the FTP protocol (Remote Archiving) using REVIEW software, see page 42 for details.
+The data can either be extracted via the USB socket on the front panel or to a PC by means of the FTP protocol (Remote Archiving) using REVIEW software.